raj-gun/NonSysID/doc/README.md

 # NonSysID Package Documentation

-This repository provides MATLAB functions and examples for **system identification** of linear and nonlinear ARX/AR models using the `NonSysID` package.
+This provides documentation for system identification of (N)ARX/(N)AR models using the `NonSysID` package.
 The workflow includes identifying a model, simulating it, and validating the results.

----

-## Documentation

 - [**NonSysID**](./NonSysID.md)
   Main function for identifying ARX/NARX or AR/NAR models using iterative Orthogonal Forward Regression (iOFR).